ishowportugal/ishowportugal/README.md

 <!-- WHY I MADE THIS REPOSITORY: -->
-## Why?
+## Why I made this repository

-I wanted to be the so called *"best"* coder in Singapore hehe.
+Just to see if anyone can make a *"better"* profile readme.md than me.

 <!-- CONTACT -->
 ## Contact